-Conduct tests on a dry (no visible moisture on the surface), uniform, solid-paved surface with a consistent slope between level and 1 % in all directions.
-The test surface shall have a minimal peak braking coefficient (PBC) of 0.9.
+Conduct tests on a dry (no visible moisture on the surface), uniform, solid-paved surface with a maximum slope of 1 % in the longitudinal direction, < 2 % for half a lane width either side of the centreline and < 3 % for the outer half of the test lane in lateral direction.

-The surface must be paved and may not contain any irregularities (e.g. large dips or cracks, manhole covers or reflective studs) within a lateral distance of 3.0 m to either side of the centre of the test lane and with a longitudinal distance of 30 m ahead of the VUT from the point after the test is complete.
+The test surface shall have a minimal peak braking coefficient (PBC) of 0.9, must be paved and may not contain any irregularities (e.g. large dips or cracks, manhole covers or reflective studs) within a lateral distance of 3.0 m to either side of the centre of the test lane and with a longitudinal distance of 30 m ahead of the VUT from the point after the test is complete.

 The presence of lane markings is allowed.
-However, testing may only be conducted in an area where typical road markings depicting a driving lane may not be parallel to the test path within 3.0m either side.
-Lines or markings may cross the test path but may not be present in the area where ACC activation is expected.
+However, testing may only be conducted in an area where typical road markings depicting a driving lane may not be parallel to the test path within 5.0 m either side.
+Lines or markings may cross the test path but may not be present in the area where AEB activation is expected.